 Much software has likely been lost forever, basically everything that was not released in printed form.
-Fortunately, listings were popular back then.
+Fortunately, listings were popular back then and some have survived in private collections.

 Kitbug was a rudimentary monitor that fits in 512 bytes, distributed with the National Semiconductor SC/MP kit and published in the "SC/MP Kit Users Manual" in appendix B. It communicates serially using a software UART, so changing the baud rate requires to change timing constants in the code.